GeForce 900 series: Support

 Driver 368.81 is the last driver to support Windows XP/Windows XP 64-bit.

 32-bit drivers for 32-bit operating systems were discontinued after the release of driver 391.35 in March 2018.

 Notebook GPUs based on the Kepler architecture moved to legacy support in April 2019 and stopped receiving critical security updates after April 2020.
 The Nvidia GeForce 910M and 920M from the 9xxM GPU family are affected by this change.

 Nvidia announced that after the release of the 470 driver branch, it would transition driver support for the Windows 7 and Windows 8.1 operating systems to legacy status and continue to provide critical security updates for these operating systems through September 2024.

-In May 2025, Nvidia discontinued developer support for the Maxwell, Pascal, and Volta architectures, which includes the GeForce 900 series.
+In December 2025, Nvidia discontinued Game Ready Driver support for the Maxwell, Pascal, and Volta architectures, which includes the GeForce 900 series.
+Security updates are scheduled to be continued until October 2028, as per Nvidia.
 On July 1, 2025, Nvidia announced that driver branch 580 will be the last to support these architectures.